Turtle Soup

 Turtle Soup is the fifth and final studio album by the American rock band the Turtles.
 It was released in 1969 on the White Whale Records label.
-The album was produced by Ray Davies of the Kinks – the first time he produced another artist's record.
-A 1993 Repertoire Records CD-issue included 8 bonus tracks.
-A 1996 Sundazed Records reissue included two bonus tracks.
+The album was produced by Ray Davies of the Kinks – the first time he produced another act's record.
+A 1993 Repertoire Records CD issue included eight bonus tracks.
+A 1996 Sundazed Music reissue included two bonus tracks.

-Turtle Soup peaked at #117 on the Billboard Pop Albums chart.
-Two singles from the album also earned a place on the Billboard Pop Singles chart: "You Don't Have to Walk in the Rain" (#51), and "Love in the City" (#91).
+Turtle Soup peaked at number 117 on the Billboard Pop Albums chart.
+Two singles from the album also earned a place on the Billboard Pop Singles chart: "You Don't Have to Walk in the Rain" (number 51) and "Love in the City" (number 91).